Using Regular Expressions

 VY1j+m03Dcb35BHow8uxOAOS3NX/AFJvlP8=

-Starting from version 1.2.78, a Regular Expression Builder has been added.
+Starting with version 1.2.78, a Regular Expression Constructor was added.

-You can find it on the Tools tab -> Regular Expression Builder.
-You can also send the obtained page code directly to the Test scraper.
-To do this, you need to enable the debug mode and click on the Go to RegEx Builder link.
+It can be found in the Tools -> Regular Expression Constructor tab.
+You can also send the obtained page code directly to Test Parsing.
+For this, you need to enable debug mode and click on the link Go to RegEx Builder.

-In the builder, you can choose the programming language in which the obtained regular expressions will be used.
+In the constructor, there is an option to select the programming language in which the obtained regular expressions will be used.

-To work with the builder, you need to insert the source text into the left field (or it will be inserted automatically from the Test scraper when you go to the RegEx Builder).
-On the right, configure the parameters of the future regular expression.
+To work with the constructor, you need to insert the source text into the field on the left (or it will be automatically inserted from Test Parsing when transitioning Go to Regex Builder).
+On the right, we configure the parameters of the future regular expression.

-To create a simple regular expression (for example, to get the title), it is enough to specify the necessary elements of the regular expression.
+To compose a simple Regular Expression (for example, to get a title), it is enough to specify the necessary elements of the regular expression.

-- In the Before group field, enter the characters that precede the information we need
+- In the Before group field, we write the characters that are before the information we need

-- In the After group field, enter the characters that follow the desired data
+- In the After group field, we write the characters that are after the required data

-- In the Group starts with field, specify the characters with which the desired string should begin
+- In the Group starts with field, we specify the characters with which the desired string should start

-- In the Group ends with field, specify the characters that should be at the end of the desired string
+- In the Group ends with field, we indicate the characters that should be at the end of the desired string

-As can be seen in the screenshot above, we are creating a regular expression that will select the title of the site.
-We will put <title>
+As seen in the screenshot above, we are composing a regular expression that will select the site's title.
+We put <title>

 before the group and </title>

-after the group, and also, for example, indicate that the desired string starts with the letter A
+after the group, and also, for example, indicate that the desired string starts with the letter W

 .

-To fully test the obtained regular expression, it is possible to enable the necessary flags: g, s, and i.
+For full testing of the obtained regular expression, there is an option to enable the necessary flags: g, s, and i.

-It is also possible to create more complex regular expressions with 2 or more groups.
+You can also compose more complex regular expressions, in which there are 2 or more groups.

-For example, let's try to create a regular expression to collect all links and anchors in a list (<li>
+For example, let's try to compose a regular expression for collecting all links and anchors in the list <li>

 After setting the necessary parameters for both groups, we get the regular expression: